Towards Distributed Energy Services: Decentralizing Optimal Power Flow with Machine Learning

 \subsection{Case 3: Phase Balancing in a Three-Phase System}

 Whereas the use of convex relaxations is well-applicable in single-phase networks, these are not yet robust enough for the more complex OPF formulations for unbalanced three-phase systems.
 Its development for three-phase networks~\cite{dallanese_distributed_2013} is hampered by issues of nondegeneracy and inexactness of the semidefinite relaxations~\cite{louca_nondegeneracy_2014}.
 In~\cite{sankur_linearized_2016}, a linear approximation of the unbalanced power flow equations is proposed to overcome these challenges and enable three-phase OPF for a broad range of conditions.
 Here we adopt the modeling developed in~\cite{arnold_optimal_2016, sankur_linearized_2016,sankur_optimal_2018}, which can be seen as an adaptation of the \emph{DistFlow} model~\cite{baran_optimal_1989} to unbalanced circuits, coined the \emph{Dist3Flow} model.
 We show the efficacy of Decentralized OPF for three-phase unbalanced networks, by learning and reconstructing the solutions~$u_{n}^{p,\phi},u_{n}^{q,\phi}$, with phase $\phi \in \{ a,b,c\}$, of the centralized OPF problem~\cite[Eqn.
-25]{sankur_linearized_2016}.
+25]{sankur_linearized_2016}, with the main goal to minimize voltage differences across phases (the objective to be minimized includes the term~$\sum_{n \in \N} \sum_{\phi \neq \psi} (y_n^{\phi} - y_n^{\psi})$).
 The feeder model used here is the IEEE 13 node test feeder~\cite{noauthor_ieee_2017}.
 Figure~\ref{fig:Result3Phase} shows the results of applying Decentralized OPF to balance voltage magnitudes across phases for a scenario with a significant gap between phase~$b$ and phase~$c$ of almost $0.1$p.u..
 We see that the voltage magnitudes are tightly balanced across the network.
 Notice that in order to balance the large gap in the lower half of the feeder (nodes 671, 692, 675, 680, 684), a small increase in gap is incurred in the left upper radial (nodes 645, 646).
 Similar to the results for single-phase networks, the Decentralized OPF method also performs well at locally reconstructing OPF solutions in three-phase unbalanced networks, further validating its promise to serve as a new paradigm for regulating voltage and power flow in distribution networks.